Do you have a donor retention strategy for converting new donors into lifelong supporters?

 With more than 1/3 of all donations being made during the month of December, there’s no better time to implement a donor retention plan than now!

-According to Bloomerang, average nonprofit donor retention rates range from 40% to 50%, while the average commercial customer retention rates of 70-90% or higher.
+According to Bloomerang, average nonprofit donor retention rates range from 40% to 50%, while average commercial customer retention rates run from 70-90% or higher.